Things to Do in San Francisco This November

 Unique Markets and Craft Fairs

 Get set for the holidays and shop at some of these upcoming markets and fairs featuring unusual and locally made gifts.
-In celebration of Native American Heritage Month, the fifth annual California Indian Market at the Oakland Museum of California, Nov.
-2 and 3, 2018, features jewelry, baskets, prints and other modern interpretations of Indian motifs.
-Be sure to check out West Coast Craft, Nov.
-17 and 18, 2018, and the Renegade Craft Fair, Nov.
-10-11, 2018, too.
+Be sure to check out the Renegade Craft Fair, Nov.
+16-17, 2019, and the West Coast Craft, Nov.
+23 and 24, 2019, too.
 For more singular gifts and souvenirs, don’t forget San Francisco’s street artists.
 Since 1972, the San Francisco Arts Commission has licensed artists to sell their original works on the city’s bustling streets.
 Fisherman’s Wharf, Embarcadero Plaza at the foot of Market Street, and Union Square are among the areas where they’ll be found.

 San Francisco Museum of Modern Art (SFMOMA)